August 4-5, 2011Cruising under the Highway 49 Bridge on New Melones Lake.

 To miss much of the heat and the crowds, I’ve been arriving at the lake in mid-afternoon when the ramps are not busy, then spend the night at anchor, and head home mid-morning the following day, again when the ramp isn’t so busy with launching lake lice, etc. So far, this is working out pretty well.

 This weeks trip would include testing the new Raymarine S1000 Autopilot that I installed in the boat this past week.
 Having had a Raymarine Smart Pilot in my old C-Dory, and I loved it, this new autopilot had some big shoes to fill.
-(The installation of the autopilot is recorded on this site at the bottom of this page: https://fishwisher.wordpress.com/2010/12/17/the-new-c-dory-projects/)
+The installation of the autopilot is recorded on this site at about the middle of this page.

-Shortly after I launched, a flight of geese winged their way across my bow, and I accepted their presence as a good luck gesture.
+Shortly after I launched, a flight of geese winged their way across my bow, and I accepted their presence as a good luck omen.
 I would need one.

 The Glory Hole fishing report was accurate; I couldn’t buy a fish all day, trolling as deep as 80 feet where the kokanee were finding water cool enough for their liking, about 50° I’ve read.
 The lake surface temperature was in the low 80s, and most of the trout and kokanee were deep.
 They have plenty of room to find cooler water as the lake is 500 feet at its deepest: